Morningstar Review 2023: Key Features, Tools, PROs and CONs

 • Star Rating System:

-• Portfolio X-Ray: It covers asset allocation, sector weightings, geographical distribution, stock overlap, to name a few.
+• Portfolio X-Ray: It covers asset allocation, sector weightings, geographical distribution, and stock overlap, to name a few.

-• Analyst Reports: The analyses are detailed, grounded in a solid understanding of market dynamics and the company’s financial health.
+• Analyst Reports: The analyses are detailed, and grounded in a solid understanding of market dynamics and the company’s financial health.
 They examine the management’s competency, a company’s competitive advantage (the “economic moat”), fair value estimates, growth prospects and more.

 What is Morningstar?